dschwen/amosbank/README.md

 * allow fetching palette data from external icon or sprite file
 * listing of Pac.Pic. picture dimensions
 * listing of bank names
+* support for Extra Half-Brite and HAM images!
 * **writing certain memory banks as JSON**

 Planned features: